finlaymacklon/pixi-tooltips/contribute.md

 # Contributing

-If you would like to contribute to the development of this extension, please read the steps outlined below.
+If you would like to contribute to the development of this extension, please read the below guide/instructions

 ### Files